 Finally, set against the backdrop of the protagonist’s favorite recipes, ‘Like Water for Chocolate’ tells the story of Tita’s forbidden love for Pedro and the rigidity of her family, through her love for food and cooking.
 Above all, this is a passionate story about her rebellion and defiance and is in beautiful Spanish.

 Did you like our list of the best Spanish books to read?
 Let us know in the comments below!
-Finally when you’re done reading, why not schedule a Lex and share your favorites with your partner!
+Finally when you're done read

 After that check out our Book Search and see what your fellow learners are reading and share your own recommendations!